 - Submission of satisfactory Graduate Record Examination (GRE) scores taken within the past five years.

 - A current license to practice professional nursing.

-- The applicant's demonstrated commitment to his or her chosen field of study
+- The applicant's demonstrated commitment to his or her chosen field of study.

-- Socioeconomic background
+- Socioeconomic background.

-- First generation college graduate
+- First generation of family to graduate from an undergraduate program.

-- Multilingual proficiency
+- Multilingual proficiency.

-- Geographic region of residence
+- Geographic region of residence.

 Levels of Admissions:

 - Full Acceptance Status: Applicants who have met all admission requirements.